Via Rail: Routes and connections

 Unlike Amtrak, which gives every route a specific name, most Via trains are identified only by their route number and destination.
 The only named Via trains are the Canadian and the Ocean.
 The five "Adventure Routes" were previously branded as the Skeena, the Saguenay, the Abitibi, the Lake Superior, and the Hudson Bay, respectively, and may still be referred to by these names in local usage.

 Track ownership

-A Via Rail train passes by a Canadian National Railway train.
+A Via Rail train passes by a Canadian National Railway train at Belleville.
 The majority of the track Via operates on is owned by CNR.

 As of 2017, the mileage makeup of Via's route network by track owner/host railway was as follows: (Note: Since the most recent corporate plan was published, the Guelph Subdivision, used by Via between Kitchener and London, has reverted to CN from the Goderich-Exeter Railway.)